 Locally, I’d love to open for the Boneheads, that would be awesome.
 Bigger bands like Jimmy Eats World, They Might Be Giants, Tyler Child would be cool.
 Bruce Springsteen, Queen, Jimmy Hendrix, Beatles.
 I’d take any of them.

 What is one message you would give to your fans?

 Turn off the news and try to make news.
 We have the most incredible world right now.
 Although there are a lot of frustrating things going on, really, it’s freaking amazing and getting more amazing.
 Take advantage of this new reality.
 People are more open, more talented, more inspiring.
 I’m not saying we’re there yet, but we Are moving in the right direction overall.

 Make Music.
 Music is not meant to be by just the professionals.
 Make music and be a part of music as a listener and performer.
 It doesn’t have to be perfect, just connect.

 Do you sing in the shower?
 What songs?

 Are you asking whether I breathe?
-Yes, I sing, create, and make songs in the shower.
-I write songs in the shower…thus this in the shower song.
+Yes, I sing, create, and make songs in the shower and everywhere.
+I write songs in the shower.
 The shower is the ultimate singing chamber.
 I sing everything from the classics to whatever song my daughter was trying to teach me.
 I work on my vocals.
 I tap out drum beats.
 I should videotape my showers and use those as my videos.